insano10/puzzlers/README.md

   1. Count the number of times a word occurs in a file using map reduce
   1. Calculate the powerset of an arbitrarily large set using map reduce
 * Encoding
-  1. Base64 encode a string
+  1. Base64 encode/decode a string

 ## Puzzles